Azure/osdu-infrastructure/infra/templates/osdu-r3-resources/README.md

 ## Interact with the Deployed Cluster

-After `terraform apply` finishes for the cluster_resources, there is one critical output artifact: the Kubernetes config file for the deployed cluster that is generated and saved in the output directory.
+After `terraform apply` finishes for the service_resources, there is one critical output artifact: the Kubernetes config file for the deployed cluster that is generated and saved in the output directory.
 The default file is output/bedrock_kube_config.
 The following steps use this file to interact with the deployed Bedrock AKS cluster.

 Using the config file output/bedrock_kube_config, one of the first things we can do is list all pods deployed within the cluster: